mikenomitch/containers/README.md

 #### Methods

 ##### Lifecycle Methods
-- `onBoot(state?)`: Called when container boots successfully - override to add custom behavior
+- `onBoot()`: Called when container boots successfully - override to add custom behavior
-- `onShutdown(state?)`: Called when container shuts down - override to add custom behavior
+- `onShutdown()`: Called when container shuts down - override to add custom behavior
-- `onStateUpdate(state)`: Called when container state is updated - override to add custom behavior
 - `onError(error)`: Called when container encounters an error - override to add custom behavior

 ##### Container Methods
+- `startContainer()`: Starts the container if it's not running and sets up monitoring, without waiting for any ports to be ready.
-- `startAndWaitForPort(port?, maxTries?)`: Starts the container and waits for a specific port to be ready.
-If no port is specified, just starts the container without waiting.
+- `startAndWaitForPorts(ports?, maxTries?)`: Starts the container using startContainer and then waits for specified ports to be ready.
+If no ports are specified, uses `requiredPorts` or `defaultPort`.
+If no ports can be determined, just starts the container without port checks.
+- `startAndWaitForPort(port?, maxTries?)`: (Deprecated) Backwards compatibility method that calls startAndWaitForPorts.
-- `proxyRequest(request, port?)`: Proxies an HTTP request to the container.
+- `containerFetch(request, port?)`: Sends an HTTP or WebSocket request to the container.
 Either port parameter or defaultPort must be specified.
-- `proxyWebSocket(request, port?)`: Proxies a WebSocket connection to the container.
-Either port parameter or defaultPort must be specified.
+Automatically detects WebSocket upgrade requests.
 - `shutdownContainer(reason?)`: Stops the container
-- `setState(state)`: Updates the container state
-- `fetch(request)`: Default handler to proxy HTTP requests to the container
+- `fetch(request)`: Default handler to forward HTTP requests to the container
 - `renewActivityTimeout()`: Manually renews the container activity timeout (extends container lifetime)
 - `shutdownDueToInactivity()`: Called automatically when the container times out due to inactivity